Inaugural Chair

 Dept of Urban-Global Public Health, Rutgers University

 In this role, Dr. Kantor has successfully launched a department with a commitment to outstanding scholarship, training the next generation of public health leaders, and engaging actively with the community to solve public health problems.
-Current projects include:
+Dr. Kantor’s current projects include:

-• CenteringPregnancy—Dr. Kantor has been selected by the Burke Foundation as the evaluator for their 5-year, 50 site expansion of the group pre-natal program, CenteringPregnancy.
+• CenteringPregnancy—Dr. Kantor is partnering with the Burke Foundation to evaluate their 5-year, 50 site expansion of the group pre-natal program, CenteringPregnancy.

-• Landscape Analysis of the Perinatal Workforce—Dr. Kantor and colleagues from the Center for State Health Policy are completing a report on the diversity, accessibility, and potential for expanding and strengthening the Ob/Gyn, midwifery, doula and community health worker workforce in New Jersey.
+• Landscape Analysis of the Perinatal Workforce—Dr. Kantor and colleagues from the Center for State Health Policy completed an analysis of the diversity, accessibility, and potential for expanding and strengthening the Ob/Gyn, midwifery, doula and community health worker workforce in New Jersey.

 Vice President, Education